jklepsercyber/defender-detectionhistory-parser/README.md

 ![threatsize](https://github.com/jklepsercyber/defender-detectionhistory-parser/blob/develop/images/size.PNG)
 ![threatid](https://github.com/jklepsercyber/defender-detectionhistory-parser/blob/develop/images/id.PNG)

 Some other hexadecimal values simply need to be endian-swapped and converted to integers.
-For example, ThreatTrackingSize and ThreatTrackingThreatID provide the size and threat ID of the detected threat in hex, respectively.
-The Threat ID is believed to be a way for Microsoft to internally track threats detected via Windows Defender ATP.
-This is because not only is there evidence in Windows EVTX of Windows Defender uploading files to Microsoft for further analysis (Windows-Defender/Operational Event ID 2050), there is evidence of the Threat ID being included in the Windows Defender detection Event (Windows-Defender/Operational Event ID corresponding to this DetectionHistory file.
+For example, ThreatTrackingSize and ThreatTrackingThreatID provide the size and ThreatID of the detected threat in hex, respectively.
+The ThreatID is believed to be a way for Microsoft to internally track threats detected via Windows Defender ATP.
+This is because not only is there evidence in Windows EVTX of Windows Defender uploading files to Microsoft for further analysis (Windows-Defender/Operational Event ID 2050), there is evidence of the Threat ID being included in the Windows Defender detection Event (Windows-Defender/Operational Event ID 1116) corresponding to this DetectionHistory file.

 ![evtx_1116_and_2050](https://github.com/jklepsercyber/defender-detectionhistory-parser/blob/develop/images/evtx_1116_2050.PNG)

-While there is not much documentation on the use of Threat IDs, [Windows 10 and Server 2019 Powershell appears to include a way to use Threat IDs to retrieve previous Windows Defender detections.](https://docs.microsoft.com/en-us/powershell/module/defender/get-mpthreatdetection?view=windowsserver2019-ps) On a side note, the Threat ID pictured above was also included in the First Section of the file (without its accompanying field name), right after the file header.
+While there is not much documentation on the use of ThreatIDs, [Windows 10 and Server 2019 Powershell appears to include a way to use ThreatIDs to retrieve previous Windows Defender detections.](https://docs.microsoft.com/en-us/powershell/module/defender/get-mpthreatdetection?view=windowsserver2019-ps) On a side note, the Threat ID pictured above was also included in the first section (without its accompanying field name), right after the file header (in this case, '0x9D170480').
+The reason for this may only serve for Windows to have a place to easily retrieve the ThreatID.
 Can you find it?

 ![regkey](https://github.com/jklepsercyber/defender-detectionhistory-parser/blob/develop/images/regkey.png)